Adult Day Services Center - closed until further notice

 Monthly Caregiver Support Group - closed until further notice

 This group meets on the first Wednesday of each month at the Adult Day Services Center from 4:00 to 5:30 p.m.
 Participants are full-time caregivers or family members or friends providing part-time caregiving.
-Particpants share their experiences, provide support for each other and receive resources to assist them with caregiving.
-For more information, contact Jennifer Sarisky at 703.746.6024.
+Participants share their experiences, provide support for each other and receive resources to assist them with caregiving.
+To register, contact Jennifer Sarisky at 703.746.6024.